-Pyongyang was the capital of several successive ancient Korean kingdoms.
-Located on the Daedong (Taedong) River in the north of the peninsula, the site was chosen by the legendary Dangun (Tangun), founder of the first Korean state Gojoseon (Gochoson), to be his capital city on earth.
-Pyongyang remained an important city throughout the following centuries and served as the capital of Wiman Joseon (Wiman Choson) and the Goguryeo (Koguryo) kingdoms, and was the western capital of the Goryeo (Kuryo) kingdom.
+Pyongyang (aka Pyeongyang) was the capital of several successive ancient Korean kingdoms.
+Located on the Daedong River in the north of the peninsula, the site was chosen by the legendary Dangun (Tangun), founder of the first Korean state Gojoseon, to be his capital city on earth.
+Pyongyang remained an important city throughout the following centuries and served as the capital of Wiman Joseon and the Goguryeo (Koguryo) kingdoms, and was the western capital of the Goryeo (Koryo) kingdom.
 The modern city, located on the same site, is today the capital of North Korea.

 Mythological Founding – Dangun's Capital

 According to Korean mythology, as recounted in the 13th-century CE Samguk yusa ('Memorabilia of the Three Kingdoms'), the site of what would become Pyongyang was selected by Korea's legendary founder, Dangun Wanggeom (or Tangun), to serve as his capital on earth.
 Dangun is credited with creating the first Korean state, Gojoseon (aka Joseon, Gochoson or Old Choson), which ruled northern Korea in the second half of the first millennium BCE.
 The traditional founding date of 2333 BCE has no archaeological evidence to support it, though, and historians prefer a date nearer to the 7th century BCE.